 - Productivity Statistics for Remote Workers

 Insights From the 2020 State of Remote Work (Buffer/AngelList)

 One of the best and most recent comprehensive studies on remote work is a report by Buffer and AngelList called the “2020 State of Remote Work.”
-The report is full of rich data and meaningful insights—so I encourage you to read it yourself if you’re looking for more data.
+The report is full of rich remote work statistics and meaningful insights—so I encourage you to read it yourself if you’re looking for more data.
 I’ve also gathered some of my favorite insights below.

-One note about this research; these insights were gathered based on a survey from 3,500 people who work remotely around the world.
+One note about this research; these remote work statistics were gathered based on a survey from 3,500 people who work remotely around the world.
 Accordingly, you may want to take the findings with a grain of salt.
 Many insights may be affected by self-reporting bias.